ahmedelzubair/TreeCodingChallenge/README.md

 ## Project Structure

-The project follows a structured layout, including packages for authentication, controllers, database, exceptions, and more.
+The project follows a structured layout, including packages for config, controllers, service, repository, exceptions, and more.

 ## Running the Application with IntelliJ IDEA